TokynBlast/pyTGM/README.md

 > [!NOTE]
 > gon will likely be added later or never.
+> There also needs to be a better name for gon.
+> It runs across the screen, printing a block char by default, making a transition animation.

 <sub>Development is now up to the community.
 I have started the project, and now it's up to others to continue.<br>I have moved to other projects, and will occasionally update the program.</sub>